GitauHarrison/notes/02_django/03_templates.md

 # Templates in Django

 In this tutorial, we are going to learn how to return more complex HTML code.
 We will also learn how to pass Python variables to these templates.
-In the [application and routes article](02_applications_and_routes.md), we saw how to return basic text in a HTTP Response.
+In the [application and routes article](02_applications_and_routes.md), we saw how to return basic text in an HTTP Response.
 Most templates, though, contain full HTML structures.

 ### Table of Contents